victordomingos/Pythonista/README.md

 It shows the current weather and the forecast for the next 5 days.

-It can be customized for dark mode, by changing a simple variable in the first section of the code.
+It can be customized for dark mode, by changing a simple variable (`DARKMODE`) in the first section of the code.
+By default it will show 3-hourly forecasts for the next 24h and then only for day time (no nightly weather forecasts for the remaining days).
+However, if you'd rather prefer to have full night and day weather forecast for all the next 5 days, you only need to set the `DETAILED` variable to `True`.